Duc d'Anville expedition: Preparation

 The expedition included 11,000 men and a fleet of 64 ships.
 The expedition was led by French Admiral Jean-Baptiste Louis Frédéric de La Rochefoucauld de Roye, Duc d'Anville.
 The commissary general in charge of supplies was François Bigot.
 The fitting-out of this fleet was slow and difficult, and it did not set sail from Île-d'Aix, France until 22 June 1746.
 A subsequent storm in the Bay of Biscay and adverse winds slowed the transatlantic crossing.
 Disease broke out on the ships – typhus and scurvy.

 The fleet ran into a long, dead calm off the Azores.
 This ended in a storm, during which several vessels were struck by lightning, which, in one case, caused a magazine explosion that killed and wounded over thirty men.
 By 24 August, the expedition had been at sea for over two months but was still 300 league from Nova Scotia.

 On 10 September, lead elements of the expedition had arrived at Sable Island.
 Three days later the vessels were scattered by a violent gale that seriously damaged some ships, which were consequently forced to return to France.
 One of the damaged vessels was Le Mars (pictured above).
 She was heavily damaged and taking on water in the storm off Sable Island and decided to return to France with Le Raphael.
 Several weeks later another gale hit, damaging Le Mars further and separating her from Le Raphael.
 20 league off Ireland HMS Nottingham severely damaged Le Mars in an attack and took her as a prize in October 1746.
 She was added to the British Navy as HMS Mars (during the French and Indian War, this ship sank in Halifax Harbour in June 1755 after hitting a rock – known to this day as "Mars Rock".)

 An expedition under the command of Jean-Baptiste Nicolas Roch de Ramezay was sent from Quebec to work with d'Anville's expedition.
 French priest Jean-Louis Le Loutre was to coordinate the two expeditions.
 (French priest Pierre Maillard, returning from France, sailed with the expedition.)
 De Ramezay's force arrived in Nova Scotia in July 1746.
 He had 700 soldiers and 21 officers.
 He made camp at Beaubassin, where he was met by 300 Abenaki from St. John River and about 300 Mi'kmaq from Nova Scotia.
-The total French-Indian force numbered close to 1,300 men.
+The total French-Abenaki-Mi'kmaq force numbered close to 1,300 men.
 De Ramezay's soldiers spent the summer and early fall at Chignecto and Minas waiting for the arrival of the long overdue D'Anville expedition.
 (During this time period, de Ramezay sent troops to British-occupied Port-La-Joye on present-day Prince Edward Island.
-In a fierce battle, de Ramezay's men killed 34 British troops and imprisoned the rest.)
+In the Battle at Port-la-Joye, de Ramezay's men killed 34 unarmed British soldiers and sailors and captured seven.)